1/21/20: seminal (sem-uh-nl ), adj.

 3. aggressively hostile; belligerent.

-IN A SENTENCE: When drunk, Hope becomes mean and truculent, but it's tolerated because she also becomes easy.
+IN A SENTENCE: When drunk, Hope becomes mean and truculent, but it's tolerated since she shares the booze.